qrzn/scripts/README.md

 # scripts

-a collection of my scripts
+a collection of my scripts, so far it includes

+* ext - an archive extractor
+* games - game launcher
+* backup - a nice tool to keep your dotfiles up to date